 Use Credit Card Rewards

-Another method would be to exchange your rewards or cash back points for gift cards.
-Some credit cards will actually give you a discount and let you exchange $20 of points for a $25 gift card!
-This is a great way to maximize your points if you were going to spend money at this retailer for some of your Christmas shopping or want to give a gift card as a gift.
+For rewards programs that don’t allow statement credits, you may be to exchange your rewards or points for gift cards.
+Some credit cards will actually give you a discount and let you exchange $20 of cash back points for a $25 gift card.

 How to Prepare for Next Year’s Holiday Season

 If you don’t have any rewards or cash back points to spend this year don’t worry.
 You can always start preparing for next year.

 The first and most important thing to do if you want to use credit card rewards to pay for next year’s holiday season is to save up all of your points for the holiday season!